coalboss/MISP-Meeting/README.md

 ## 📄 Citation
 ```
-@inproceedings{chen2025mispmeeting,
+@inproceedings{chen2025misp,
-  title     = {MISP‑Meeting: A Real‑World Dataset with Multimodal Cues for Long‑form Meeting Transcription and Summarization},
+  title = "{MISP - Meeting}: A Real-World Dataset with Multimodal Cues for Long-form Meeting Transcription and Summarization",
-  author    = {Hang Chen and Jun Du and Sabato Marco Siniscalchi and et al.},
+  author = "Chen, Hang and Yang, Chao-Han Huck and Gu, Jia-Chen and Siniscalchi, Sabato Marco and Du, Jun",
-  booktitle = {Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL)},
+  booktitle = "Proceedings of the 63st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)",
-  year      = {2025}
+  year = "2025",
-}
+  publisher = "Association for Computational Linguistics",
+  pages = "1--14"}
 ```

 ## 🙏 Acknowledgements